-If you suffer from back pain without any pain in your legs, it may be more relevant to you to read about the most typical form of back pain: non-specific lumbar pain (Lumbago)
+Sciatica is characterized by pain that radiates from the lower back down into the legs.
+If you suffer from back pain without any pain in your legs, then it may be more relevant to you to read about the most typical form of back pain: non-specific lumbar pain (lumbago).

-As your training progresses and your pain levels decrease, it is necessary to gradually increase the intensity of everyday activities to return to your usual activity level.
-It can often take three to six months to achieve the desired effects of the training.
-For this reason, it can be a good idea to get help to stay motivated.
+As your training progresses and your pain levels decrease, you will need to gradually increase the intensity of everyday activities so that you can return to your usual activity levels.
+It can often take three to six months to achieve the desired effect.
+For this reason, it can be a good idea to seek advice on how to stay motivated.

 Many people are under the impression that training shouldn’t cause pain, but pain from exercising is acceptable if the level of pain isn’t too high and if it abates quickly once training ceases.
 This is similar to the way that stretching exercises are supposed to concentrate on those muscle areas that are the most painful.

 Exercise and training are generally considered to be the most effective, and best documented, forms of treatment.
 Stay in good shape and make sure that you have strong stomach and back muscles as this will help reduce any risks of relapsing.